vele616/monorepo/packages/jobboard/website/content/jobs/sales-development-representative-english-speaking-urbantz-NXOty.md

 You are energetic and positive-minded and wish to pursue a career in sales.

 *   Your level of English must be close to native, any other language is a plus.
-*   You have 2-3+ years of prospecting experience, and a a track record of performance in a previous similar role.
+*   You have 2-3+ years of prospecting experience, and a track record of performance in a previous similar role.
 *   You have at least one experience in SaaS or software selling.
 *   You are eager to pick up the phone and talk with leads.
 *   You want to take initiative, tackle new obstacles, and solve problems we have not encountered before.